home-assistant/home-assistant.io/source/_integrations/enphase_envoy.markdown

 {% note %}

-- You may known referred product names under other names from the past or future.
+- You may know referred product names under other names from the past or future.
 - In this documentation the term SN is used for a device serial-number placeholder.
 Entities will contain the actual serial-number of the device.
 {% endnote %}